ashish-gehani/Trimmer/docs/test.md

 **Guidelines for Writing Additional Test Cases**:

 In all test cases (except annotation_tests), we include functions with names 'branchPruned' and 'branchNotPruned'
-  * **branchPruned** contains code branches that we expect should be eliminated by debloating
+  * **branchPruned** contains code branches that we expect should be eliminated by debloating. branchPruned should contain only one branch.
-  * **branchNotPruned** contains code branches that should NOT be eliminated by debloating
-                        - this checks cases where the variable under consideration is not a 'provably' constant value, and hence the branch should not be folded.

-  * branchPruned should contain only one branch.
 As a result of specialization we expect this branch to evaluate to true.
 The underlying block should contain a printf call.
 Multiple branches can be joined by using '&&'.

-  * branchNotPruned should also contain only one branch.
+  * **branchNotPruned** contains code branches that should NOT be eliminated by debloating.
+This checks cases where the variable under consideration is not a 'provably' constant value, and hence the branch should not be folded. branchNotPruned should also contain only one branch.
 Multiple branches  can be joined by using '||'.
 The underlying block should contain a printf call.

 If specialization is successful, the branchPruned function should only contain the printf call that was conditional on the branch.
-The branchNotPruned function should remain unmodified (no code removed)
+The branchNotPruned function should remain unmodified (no code removed).

 For annotation test cases, write TRACK in front of variable declaration, you want annotation pass to taint e.g,